-I want to talk about a concept called Accrued Interest when purchasing a bond.
+I want to talk about a concept called accrued interest.
 The reason why I want to cover this concept is that it is a little bit counter-intuitive to what a new student might think.
 After all, when you are buying a bond, you are buying it in the hopes of receiving interest income, right?
-So the concept of Accrued Interest can be a little counter-intuitive.
+So, the concept of accrued interest can be a little counter-intuitive.
 You will see what I mean.
-If we take a look at this question together, in the video, that I’ve drafted for the purposes of this video.
-In this question, Jackie is about to retire and she requires regular income and as a result she decided to buy a bond with a 5% coupon rate and $100,000 face value in the secondary market from Fred.
+Let’s look at a question together.

 That doesn’t make a lot of sense, initially.
-Let’s talk through it because it does make a lot of sense once you understand it.
-First of all, you want to know this for the exam.
-Unless a scenario says otherwise you want to assume that a bond pays interest semi-annually, which is every six months.
-Let’s make a couple of assumptions so we can talk through this concept a little bit.
-Let’s assume that the next interest payment date is July 1st and Fred has owned the bond for the first five months of the year and then he sold it to Jackie who has only owned it for about a month come July 1st.
-What is going to happen on July 1st is that the issuer is going to pay six months of interest to Jackie because she is now the owner of the bond.
+First of all, you want to know this for the exam: Unless a scenario says otherwise, you want to assume that a bond pays interest semi-annually, which is every six months.
+Let’s make a couple of assumptions so we can work through this concept.
+Let’s assume that the next interest payment date is July 1st and Fred has owned the bond for the first five months of the year, He then he sold it to Jackie, who has only owned it for about one month by the time the interest payment is made on July 1st.
+On July 1st, the issuer is going to pay six months of interest to Jackie because she is now the owner of the bond.

-Then we just multiplied by 150 days, and we would get an amount of $2,054.79.
-We’d round up to 80 cents in this case.
-That is the amount of the accrued interest that Jackie would pay to Fred.
-I’m assuming it is 150 days.
-Then, in about another month, she’s going to get the full six months payment.
 Now, this is a concept that takes a little bit of practice.
-It is really hard to learn by reading it in a book or a study guide.
-It is still hard to learn even by video.
-It’s a concept that you want to get a little practice with and, and when you do, and you do a few of these, it becomes much easier.
+It is really hard to learn by reading it in a book, or a study guide (or a video transcript).
+It is still hard to learn even by watching the video.
+It is a concept that you want to get a little practice with and, and when you do, and you do a few of these, it becomes much easier.
 Thanks everybody.
 I hope you enjoyed this video lesson.
 I hope you found it helpful.
 Keep up the great work and good luck on your upcoming exams.